-For more than four years, Senator Casey has worked to address the critical problem of improvised explosive devices, or IEDs.
+For more than eight years, Senator Casey has worked to address the critical problem of improvised explosive devices, or IEDs.
 IEDs are responsible for the majority of deaths and injuries among our servicemembers in Afghanistan.
 A key explosive ingredient in IEDs used in southern Afghanistan, calcium ammonium nitrate (CAN), is also used as a fertilizer and is produced in factories in Pakistan.
 Senator Casey has been adamant that the Pakistani government must significantly increase its commitment to regulating bomb components and preventing them from being smuggled across the border into Afghanistan.

 In June 2010, Senator Casey introduced S. Res.
 570, which called for an increased effort by the Governments of Pakistan, Afghanistan, and other Central Asian countries to effectively monitor and regulate the manufacture, sale, transport and use of ammonium nitrate fertilizer in order to prevent its entrance into Afghanistan.
 In July 2012, he met with Secretary Clinton to discuss Pakistan’s commitment to combating IEDs.